 Volta announced his discovery in a letter to Sir Joseph Banks, the president of the Royal Society of London.
 The letter, dated March 20, 1800, created an instant sensation.
 For the very first time, there was a technology capable of producing a steady, continuous flow of electricity.
 All previous electrical machines, including Volta’s electrophorus, had produced only short bursts of static electricity.
 The ability to create at will a sustained electrical current opened vast new fields for investigation, and the significance of Volta’s discovery was immediately recognized.
 The battery made by Volta is credited as the first electrochemical cell.
 It consists of two electrodes: one made of zinc, the other of copper.
 The electrolyte is either sulfuric acid mixed with water or a form of saltwater brine.

 In honor of his work, Alessandro Volta was ennobled a count by Napoleon Bonaparte in 1801 and was made a senator of the kingdom of Lombardy.
 At the urging of Napoleon, he continued to teach at the University of Pavia and eventually became director of the philosophy faculty there.
-Finally, Volta retired in 1819 and died on March 5, 1827.
+Volta’s career had survived the changing circumstances of power unscathed – he was in favour with both the Habsburgs and Napoleon.
+In 1819 he retired to his country house in Camnago near Como.
+Alessandro Volta died on March 5, 1827.

 References and Further Reading: